raniejade/spek-idea-plugin/README.md

+# Spek IntelliJ IDEA Plugin
-# IntelliJ IDEA plugin for Spek
+This is the official IntelliJ IDEA plugin for [Spek](https://github.com/JetBrains/spek).

 ## Features
 - Run specs directly from IDEA.